59 Low Growing Perennial Plants For Garden Edges and Borders

 Another common name for the Hardy Geranium is Cranesbill.

-The six to 12-inch Hardy Geranium requires full sun or partial shade.
-It enjoys a medium amount of watering and needs a soil pH between 5.8 to 6.3.
-Hardy Geraniums grow in USDA Zones 3-9.
+The six to 12-inch hardy geranium requires full sun or partial shade.
+It enjoys a medium amount of watering.
+Hardy geraniums grow in zones 4-8.

 Heucherella